mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 <a href="https://youtu.be/JysKXOdrOlM"><img width="475" alt="Setup" src="https://user-images.githubusercontent.com/3608298/31304294-a24bb388-aaec-11e7-8061-e8c3a1556b18.png"></a>

+*Video is slightly out of date and does include recently added MQTT options or static network configuration settings but is still useful*

 The purpose of this project was to create a Wi-Fi enabled IR blaster that could be controlled with Amazon Alexa This was designed with the NodeMCU board but should be compatible with multiple ESP8266 variants